My blogs are reader-supported. This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links

 I am not sure if a wattage increase would be important to you.
 Because everybody’s situation is different.
 But adding more solar panels kind of defeats the object of a 100w panel.
 Given that more panels are going to take up more space.
 And the hassle of setting up 2 panels.
 When it would be easier to buy a 200w portable solar panel.
 Like the Newpowa 200w Sunwanderer or Renogy 200w Solar Suitcase.

 If weight is a problem for you then the ACOPower 100w is going to be the best choice.
-The Renogy is nearly twice as heavy and the Newpowa sits in the middle.
+The Renogy is near twice as heavy and the Newpowa sits in the middle.

 All three have a decent warranty.
 But for extra peace of mind, Renogy takes the biscuit.
 Although ACOPower is offering a 25 year 85% output warranty.
 Compared to the other two’s 80%.
 That certainly gives you something to think about.